microsoft/AcademicContent/Workshop/15. Bots/Microsoft Bot Framework HOL.md

     _Connecting to QnA Maker_

 1. After a brief pause, the Bot Service will open in the portal and display the Bot Service editor, as pictured below.
-The Bot Service has now been created, and the following services have been provisioned and configured:

-	- A Microsoft Bot registration
-	- A Microsoft App registration
-	- An Azure App Service
-	- A Microsoft QnA Maker service
+Behind the scenes, the bot has been registered, an Azure Web App has been created to host it, and the bot has been connected to Microsoft QnA Maker.

     ![The Bot Service editor](Images/portal-editor-new.png)

     _The Bot Service editor_

 1. To make sure these services can communicate with each other, you can test bot communication in the Azure Bot Service editor.
 To test, type the word "hi" (without quotation marks) into the chat window on the right side of the page.
-Then press **Enter** or click the paper-airplane icon (which stands for "Send").
+Then press **Enter** or click the paper-airplane icon.

     ![Testing bot communication](Images/portal-send-chat-test.png)